 For substantiated materials selection, we recommend a LifeCycle Analysis (LCA) on the proposed materials during the design phase.
 The analysis allows to assess the impacts associated with all the stages of the proposed building material’s life from extraction of raw material through processing, distribution, use phase, repair, maintenance and demolition.
 Assisted by the analysis, we map the environmental impact of your building’s elements and suggest low impact alternatives.

 A LifeCycle Cost Analysis is a tool to compare cost-effectiveness of different construction options, taking into account the entire associated lifetime costs: initial installation cost, service life, maintenance and operation costs and disposal costs.
 The analysis helps decision-making and consideration of more sustainable, but quite often more expensive solutions.

 Sustainable Development Goals

-We defined its own 6 SDGs based on dialogues with our stakeholders, captured in the materiality matrix.
+We defined our own 6 SDGs based on dialogues with our stakeholders, captured in the materiality matrix.

 Defining our own SDGs demands a commitment, both within our organisation and the projects we assist.
-Like no other, we know we can make a lonterm difference through our projects.
+Like no other, we know we can make a long term difference through our projects.

 We encourage you to maximise the positive contribution of your project by applying our Sustainability Advice services.
 Together we can make the difference on these goals.